yungselm/AIVUS-CAA/docs/index.rst

 *AIVUS-CAA: Automated IntraVascular UltraSound image processing and coronary artery analysis.*

-AIVUS-CAA is a Python application for intravascular ultrasound (IVUS) image processing:contentReference[oaicite:4]{index=4}.
+AIVUS-CAA is a Python application for intravascular ultrasound (IVUS) image processing.
 It enables frame-by-frame inspection of IVUS sequences and quantitative analysis of lumen contours.
 Users can manually draw contours or use automatic tools to measure lumen area and other metrics.

 .. warning::
    This software is provided *as is*, for research use only.
 Users should independently verify all results.